-510 4.1.2.5 Logging
+4.1.2.5 Logging

-511 Logging from each enterprise component serves several functions in an architecture that aims to

-512 identify and protect assets.
-Logs are produced through Integrity Monitoring, which aids in establishing a
+Logging from each enterprise component serves several functions in an architecture that aims to identify and protect assets.
+Logs are produced through integrity monitoring, which aids in establishing a baseline for the enterprise's daily activity.
+Logs are also produced through vulnerability scanning and asset inventory, which inform policy enforcement: maintaining up-to-date systems requires information about what systems exist in the enterprise and their status.

-- 513 baseline for the enterprise's daily activity.
-Logs are also produced through vulnerability scanning and - asset inventory, which inform Policy Enforcement: maintaining up-to-date systems requires information - about what systems exist in the enterprise and their status. - 516 For Logging, we use a combination of two tools: Micro Focus ArcSight and Tripwire Log Center (TLC). - 517 While TLC's purpose in this build is primarily to collect, transform, and forward logs from Tripwire IP360 - and Tripwire Enterprise to ArcSight, ArcSight performs a wider function.
-ArcSight collects logs from - 519 various sources in the enterprise, such as Vulnerability Management, Backups, Network Protection, - 520 Blacklisting, Inventory, Integrity Monitoring, as well as Windows event logs and Ubuntu syslogs.
-This - 521 widespread collection aims to provide a baseline for activity throughout the enterprise.
-ArcSight can - 522 analyze and alert, which can be used in the event of an attack, but it requires thorough log collection - 523 from all components of the enterprise.
+For logging, we use a combination of two tools: Micro Focus ArcSight and Tripwire Log Center (TLC).
+While TLC's purpose in this build is primarily to collect, transform, and forward logs from Tripwire IP360 and Tripwire Enterprise to ArcSight, ArcSight performs a wider function.
+ArcSight collects logs from various sources in the enterprise, such as vulnerability management, backups, network protection, denylisting, inventory, integrity monitoring, as well as Windows event logs and Ubuntu syslogs.
+This widespread collection aims to provide a baseline for activity throughout the enterprise.
+ArcSight can analyze and alert, which can be used in the event of an attack, but it requires thorough log collection from all components of the enterprise.

-524 4.1.2.6 Backups
+4.1.2.6 Backups

-- 525 The Backups capability backs up both the organization's data and data from other components, such as - 526 logs and integrity information.
-These backups are most often used as part of the Recover Function as - 527 part of the restoration process.
-Backups must be taken prior to an event to be useful, though; the - 528 restoration process requires backups from before the event to adequately restore a system. - 529 The configuration of this capability needs to align with the tempo of the enterprise.
-For example, if an - enterprise performs thousands of transactions per hour per day, then a backup solution that performs a - 531 backup only once a day would not adequately provide for the enterprise.
-This type of configuration - 532 would allow a potentially large data loss.
-If backups occur every morning and a loss of DI happened at - the end of the day, then a full day's worth of transactions would be lost.
-The decision for the correct - 534 configuration of backups is determined by an organization's risk tolerance. - 535 For the Backups capability, we use a combination of two open-source tools: FileZilla and Duplicati. - 536 FileZilla is a user-based File Transfer Protocol (FTP) server with the option to force FTP over TLS.
-It allows - 537 control over where individual users/groups store files, and its primary purpose in this build is as a - receptacle for backups produced by Duplicati.
-Duplicati is a client-based backup system configured on - 539 individual hosts to back up to a provided FTP server.
-It packages and encrypts backups before sending - 540 them to the FTP server, potentially on a schedule.
+The backups capability backs up both the organization's data and data from other components, such as logs and integrity information.
+These backups are most often used as part of the Recover Function as part of the restoration process.
+Backups must be taken prior to an event to be useful, though; the restoration process requires backups from before the event to adequately restore a system.

+The configuration of this capability needs to align with the tempo of the enterprise.
+For example, if an enterprise performs thousands of transactions per hour per day, then a backup solution that performs a backup only once a day would not adequately provide for the enterprise.
+This type of configuration would allow a potentially large data loss.
+If backups occur every morning and a loss of DI happened at the end of the day, then a full day's worth of transactions would be lost.
+The decision for the correct configuration of backups is determined by an organization's risk tolerance.

+For the backups capability, we use a combination of two open-source tools: FileZilla and Duplicati.
+FileZilla is a user-based File Transfer Protocol (FTP) server with the option to force FTP over Transport Layer Security (TLS).
+It allows control over where individual users/groups store files, and its primary purpose in this build is as a receptacle for backups produced by Duplicati.
+Duplicati is a client-based backup system configured on individual hosts to back up to a provided FTP server.
+It packages and encrypts backups before sending them to the FTP server, potentially on a schedule.
-541 We also use Semperis ADFR to provide more fine-grained backups for Active Directory.
-As Active

-542 Directory is often critical to enterprise operations, Semperis ADFR is designed to work off-site in the

-543 event of a disaster.
+We also use Semperis ADFR to provide more fine-grained backups for Active Directory.
+As Active Directory is often critical to enterprise operations, Semperis ADFR is designed to work off-site in the event of a disaster.

-544 4.1.2.7 Secure Storage
+4.1.2.7 Secure Storage

-545 Secure Storage stores the most critical files for an enterprise.
-These include backup data, configuration

-546 files, logs, golden images, and other files critical to both system operation and the organization's

-- 547 mission.
-Additional measures need to be applied to provide increased security to these files so they are - 548 not subject to attacks or corruption. - 549 For Secure Storage, we use GreenTec's WORMdisk, a transparent hard disk that can prevent any data
+Secure storage stores the most critical files for an enterprise.
+These include backup data, configuration files, logs, golden images, and other files critical to both system operation and the organization's mission.
+Additional measures need to be applied to provide increased security to these files so they are not subject to attacks or corruption.